-I have been working at M*Modal part-time
+I have been working at M*Modal full-time (Less than a year)

 Let us know if we're missing any workplace or industry recognition –